freqtrade/freqtrade/docs/backtesting.md

 ## Test your strategy with Backtesting

-Now you have good Entry and exit strategies and some historic data, you want to test it against real data.
+Now you have well Entry and exit strategies and some historic data, you want to test it against real data.
 This is what we call [backtesting](https://en.wikipedia.org/wiki/Backtesting).

-Backtesting will use the crypto-currencies (pairs) from your config file and load historical candle (OHLCV) data from `user_data/data/<exchange>` by default.
+Backtesting will use the crypto-currencie (pairs) from your config files and load historical candle (OHLCV) data from `user_data/data/<exchange>` by default.
 If no data is available for the exchange / pair / timeframe combination, backtesting will ask you to download them first using `freqtrade download-data`.
 For details on downloading, please refer to the [Data Downloading](data-download.md) section in the documentation.